 We all have an identity.
 It’s what makes us who we are.
 Muscular Dystrophy and my wheelchair are part of who I am.
 So does my disability define me?
 Yes, it does.
 Is that a bad thing?
 Only if I make it one.

 For a very long time, I thought my disability didn’t define me.
 Maybe I got caught up in the whole “my disability doesn’t define me” mantra.
 Who knows?
 I certainly wasn’t ashamed or resentful of my disability.
-I guess I wanted people to see me not just my disability, but like I said, my disability is part of me.
+I guess I wanted people to see me not just my disability, but as I said, my disability is part of me.
 It can’t be hidden and it isn’t going anywhere.
 I’ve come to realise that it’s a big part of my life and I’m totally ok with that.

 Would I be the same person if I could walk or live independently on my own?
 I’d like to think I would be, but with my disability, it’s brought its fair share of struggles as well as strengths and I have little quirks as a result of it.
 I’m proud of those quirks and you should be proud of yours.
 Without my disability, I wouldn’t have those qualities that make up my identity.